-Finally, it should be noted that Keith describes marketing as this discipline whereby everything revolves around the customer.
+Finally, Keith describes marketing as this discipline whereby everything revolves around the customer.
 The revolution in the business world is, therefore, a revolution in consumer, or B2B, marketing.

-What seems to be missing, and here we begin to touch on our main topic of interest, is the subject of intermediate goods and services (aka B2B), which are excessively difficult to quantify, but for which experts agree to assign a weight of about 2/3 of the economy.
-Measuring this is utmost difficult on account of intermediate goods and services not being included in GDP numbers.
+What seems to be missing, is the subject of intermediate goods and services (aka B2B).
+Which are excessively difficult to quantify, but for which experts agree to assign a weight of about 2/3 of the economy.
+Measuring this is of utmost difficulty on account of intermediate goods and services not included in GDP numbers.

 3 main marketing approaches: production, sales and marketing

-If we take the example of a manufacturing company, one may highlight 3 main available perspectives:
+If we take the example of a manufacturing company, one may highlight three main available perspectives:

-- Second, a business will ask its engineers to design and manufacture great products — at least from their own point of view — while admittedly devising plans in selling such manufactured products.
-In this case, the company adopts a sales-driven approach which assumes that the consumer will not buy enough from the company on his own unless the company makes a big effort to stimulate his interest in the product” (Kotler & Dubois).
-This option reinforces the role of the sales department which will have the objective of pushing whatever products or services are being offered.
+- Second, a business asks its engineers to design and manufacture great products – from their own point of view .
+While admittedly devising plans for selling such manufactured products.
+In this case, the company adopts a sales-driven approach.
+This assumes that the consumer will not buy enough from the company on his own.
+Unless the company makes a big effort to stimulate his interest in the product (Kotler & Dubois).
+This option reinforces the role of the sales department.
+Which will have the objective of pushing whatever products or services are being offered.

-In addition to the 3 approaches described above, there are three main ways of complying with the marketing concept :
+In addition to the three approaches described above, there are three main ways of complying with the marketing concept: